aadhar54/aadhar54/README.md

 [instagram]: https://aadhar54.github.io/
 [linkedin]: https://linkedin.com/in/thebtechviral/

-# "There is only one thing more important than helping others is helping others to be able to help others ."
+# "Everything comes to us that belongs to us if we create the capacity to receive it."

 <img align="center" height="40" src="./maa_anupurna.webp"/>